ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 to a local socket, the destination address will be rewritten to the routers address.

 To intercept ssh connections on a network, this is not acceptable.
-By using TProxy from the Linux Kernel, SSH-MITM proxy server can intercept ssh connections, without loosing the destination address.
+By using TProxy from the Linux Kernel, SSH-MITM proxy server can intercept ssh connections without losing the destination address.

 .. note::